unahouExosite/docs/rpc/README.md

 ```

 * `"duration"` is the duration, in seconds, for which this share can be
-    activated or 'infinity' to indicate no limit
+    activated or "infinity" to indicate no limit
 * `"count"` is the number of times this share can be activated

 ####response